Idaho Foreclosure Laws and Procedures

 Notice of Sale

-After the NOD is recorded, the trustee also has to mail you a notice of sale at least 120 days before the sale, which can be sent at the same time as the NOD.
-(Idaho Code Ann. § 45-1506.)
+After the NOD is recorded, the trustee must also mail you a notice of sale at least 120 days before the sale, which can be sent at the same time as the NOD.
+(Idaho Code § 45-1506.)

-The trustee also has to publish the notice of sale in a newspaper once a week for four weeks and record an affidavit stating that it mailed, posted (when required), and published the notice.
-(Idaho Code Ann. § 45-1506.)
+The trustee must also publish the notice of sale in a newspaper once a week for four weeks and record an affidavit stating that it mailed, posted (when required), and published the notice.
+(Idaho Code § 45-1506.)

 Loan Modification Notice

 If you apply for a modification using the form, the lender or its agency has to approve or reject your application within 45 days after the lender receives the form.
+(Federal law generally requires the servicer to review a loan modification within 30 days.)
 The sale can't take place until the lender or its agent timely responds to the application.
-(Idaho Code Ann. § 45-1506C.11).
+(Idaho Code § 45-1506C).

 But if a bidder, say a third party, is the highest bidder and offers more than you owe, and the sale results in excess proceeds—that is, money over and above what's needed to pay off all the liens on your property—you're entitled to that surplus money.